-A. Furnish labor, materials and equipment for sealing and caulking of cracks, construction or control joints and cove in the reinforced concrete structural slabs as shown on drawings or designated by the Consultant.
-The sealant shall be compatible with any specified waterproofing membrane base coat material.
+A. Furnish labor, materials (including backer rods when required) and equipment for sealing and caulking of cracks, construction or control joints and cove in the reinforced concrete structural slabs as shown on drawings or designated by the Consultant.
+Where applicable, the sealant shall be compatible with any specified waterproofing membrane base coat material.